Students and Diploma Students at the HZDR

 Nothing suitable?
 You can apply also online initiative for practical training periods as well as bachelor, master and diploma theses.

 It is also advisable to contact a scientist, subject or institute director beforehand in order to agree on the specific design of the subject and the period of work.

 The application should contain:

-- a written application with personal details and a letter of intent
+- an application letter with personal information and an expression of interest

 - curriculum vitae (tabulated)